rbrtsmith/rbrtsmith.github.io/_posts/2014-12-03-how-to-style-a-select-box.md

 translucent but the options are visible.

 Now because the select-box is invisible we wouldn't be able to see what selection had been made, but that's a simple fix with JavaScript.
-We can just pull the selected option into a variable and populate a label with it.
-The label can sit underneath the select box and of course the label can be styled in any way.
+We can just extract the selected option into a variable and inject it into the label.
+The label should underneath the select box which can then be styled.

 ##HTML